Sometimes you’ll hear someone describe two things as being “isomorphic” to one another and I wanted to explain what that means.

 forward :: (Bool -> a) -> (a, a)

-= (function False, function True)
+forward function = (function False, function True)

 backward :: (a, a) -> (Bool -> a)

-False = first
+backward (first, second) False = first

-… and we can prove that those two functions satisfy the isomorphism laws using equational reasoning.
+backward (first, second) True = second… and we can prove that those two functions satisfy the isomorphism laws using equational reasoning.

 Proof of the isomorphism laws (click to expand)